angrybacon/doomsday-wiki/markdown/chapters/meandeck/sideboards.md

 disruption.
 You should consider taking out cards like any maindeck Pyroblast effects, Veil of Summers, Flusterstorms and cards like Thoughtseize, Duress and maybe some number of Preordains.
-Cavern of Souls stays in as sometimes they can deploy a Chalice of the Void set to 2 which Cavern gets around.
+Cavern of Souls stays in as sometimes they can deploy a Chalice of the Void X = 2 which Cavern gets around.

 You want a hand that can prevent their disruption if deployed early or circumnavigate it by either having a quick (and resilient) kill or having a